Java Spring Continuous Integration#

 A good way to start using Semaphore is to take a demo project and run it yourself.
 Here’s how to build the demo project with your own account:

-- Create your secret as per instructions above.
+4. Create a secret as per the instructions above.

-- Edit any file and push GitHub, and Semaphore will run the CI/CD pipeline.
+5. Edit any file and push to GitHub, and Semaphore will run the CI/CD pipeline.